d4v3y0rk/ffpass/README.md

 # Forget Fordpass

 The Fordpass App requires you to put in a pin and tell it you are not driving and takes forever to issue commands to your vehicle.
 This little nugget of code talks to the APIs and makes starting/stoping the engine and locking/unlocking the doors super easy.

+If you find this useful let me know on Twitter. @d4v3y0rk

 ## TL:DR